dawid-kaminski/Cryptocurrency-Trader/cryptocurrency-trader/README.md

 ### What is this repository about

-#### Cryprocurrency-trader is a repository in which I used an API that allows the user to track sell and buy offers of cryptocurrencies.
+#### Cryptocurrency-trader is a repository in which I used an API that allows the user to track sell and buy offers of cryptocurrencies.

 ## &nbsp;